Arsenal news: Gunners star Nicolas Pepe likened to Cristiano Ronaldo & Kylian Mbappe as he strives to make himself the 'perfect' player | Goal.com

 Arsenal star Pepe likened to Ronaldo & Mbappe as he strives to make himself the 'perfect' player

-Lille sporting director Luis Campos has likened Nicolas Pepe to Cristiano Ronaldo and Kylian Mbappe as he revealed that he constantly taking measures to improve his game and make himself "more perfect".
+Lille sporting director Luis Campos has likened Nicolas Pepe to Cristiano Ronaldo and Kylian Mbappe after revealing the Arsenal winger is constantly taking measures to improve his game and make himself "more perfect".

-The Ivory Coast international forward traded the Ligue 1 side for the Emirates Stadium in the summer for a club-record €79m (£72m/$87m), having scored 22 times in France’s top-flight last season.
+The Ivory Coast international forward traded the Ligue 1 side for the Emirates Stadium in the summer for a club-record €79m (£72m/$87m) fee, having scored 22 times in France’s top-flight last season.

 Pepe has not made an express start in England, however, netting only once in his Premier League career to date and picking up a couple of assists.